Another Week, Another Hmm Weekly

 GOOD MORNING!
 This is the latest HMM WEEKLY, successor publication to HMM DAILY, distributed via SUBSTACK, a newsletter delivery and reading platform.

 We offer paid subscriptions for full access to HMM WEEKLY posts, with intermittent postings available free as we see fit.
-Former financial supporters of HMM DAILY, whose billing was disconnected, are invited to reconnect and resume their financial support.

 Do you have a thought?
 Send it to firstname.lastname@example.org.